tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - You can take advantage of faster-growing economies by investing some assets in an overseas fund with a good record.

 - **what's the bottom line?**
-  - If you think a company’s product is going to grow significantly, then the question is: what percentage of revenue or net income that product accounts for?
-For companies like Procter and Gamble, Pampers may be a fast growing product but it's impact on the company’s bottom may be too small.
+  - If you think a company’s product is going to grow significantly, then the question is: what percentage of revenue or net income does that product accounts for?
+For companies like Procter and Gamble, Pampers may be a fast-growing product, but its impact on the company’s bottom may be too small.

 - **Big Companies, Small Moves**
-  - The bigger the company, the harder it is to keep the percentage of growth constant or increasing.
+  - The bigger the company, the harder it is to keep the growth percentage constant or increasing.

 # Quotes